romainbsl/techio-kotlin-starter-pack/parts/4_nullability.md

 person.address?.let { it.city.toUpperCase() }
 ```

-So we could write the following extension function to get the shipping address for a Person:
+So we could write the following extension function to get the shipping address of a Person:

 ``` kotlin runnable
 // { autofold